AbhishekkGautam/neog-minion-banana-translator/README.md

 # Speak Like Minions
- This is a translation app to convert English to the Banana language.
+ This translation app converts English into the Banana language.

+ ### Want to speak like minions?
+ Check out this link - https://you-can-speak-like-minions.netlify.app/